-As a business owner or investor, now is the ideal time to start planning for ways to reduce your tax liability.
-One strategy to consider is the use of a bucket company, a type of proprietary limited company that is often used for holding assets and distributing profits in a tax-effective manner.
+As a business owner or investor, now is the ideal time to start planning ways to reduce your tax liability.
+One strategy to consider is using a bucket company, a type of proprietary limited company often used for holding assets and distributing profits in a tax-effective manner.

-In the lead-up to 30 June 2024, our advisors have prepared this article to explain the benefits of using a “bucket company” to save tax on trust profit distributions.
-If you have a Discretionary or Family Trust that generates profits, then this strategy may apply to you.
+In the lead-up to 30 June 2025, our advisors have prepared this article to explain the benefits of using a “bucket company” to save tax on trust profit distributions.
+This strategy may apply if you have a Discretionary or Family Trust that generates profits.

 What is a ‘bucket company’?